soyart/webtools/artnoi.com/src/blog/2025/ssg-go/index.md

 Feb 17, [2025](/blog/2025/)

-# ssg-go
+# Introducing ssg-go

-My latest project was originally just a Nix flake for ssg to package all the original ssg shell script and its runtime dependencies.
+[My latest project](https://github.com/soyart/ssg) was originally just a Nix flake for the original ssg shell script and all its runtime dependencies like Markdown.pl.

 In the end, I ended up re-implenting ssg in go (ssg-go), and a lot more (soyweb).